More about: Best Things To Do In Rome

 When you start to imagine a trip to Rome for the first time, you may fall into the error of thinking that in Rome "there are only churches".
 And it is true that there are many churches in Rome, but spending the whole trip discovering them one by one would certainly not be the best way to make the most of your time in the city.

-That's why (and because, man, it's Rome, you're going to have to see some church) I have compiled a list of the most beautiful churches in Rome and another with the major basilicas of Rome (I'll tell you that one of my favorites is the Basilica of St. John Lateran ).
-So quick and easy: I select the best ones for you so you can play it safe and tell you why they are worth a visit.
+That's why (and because, man, it's Rome, you're going to have to see some church) I have prepared a list with the most beautiful churches in Rome and another with the Major Basilicas of Rome (I'll tell you that one of my favorites is the Basilica of St. John Lateran ).
+So quick and easy: I select the best ones for you so you can play it safe and I tell you why they are worth a visit.
 You're welcome!

 24. Study the nooks and crannies of the Jewish Quarter and Tiber Island

-25. Get organized (even if only a little) before you arrive
+Get organized (even a little bit) before you arrive

 Once you land in Rome there is no time to waste.
-The city hides millions of places to discover and spending time of your trip thinking about what to do the next day is a shame.
+The city hides millions of places to discover and spending time thinking about what you will do the next day is a shame.
 For this reason, I propose you some keys to organize your trip to Rome:

 Choose your travel dates wisely